Some people think we are running out of phosphorus, a key ingredient in the plant nutrient mix.

 "The running out of phosphate in 30 years is a complete lie, pushed by a bunch of academics with an environmental axe to grind," adds Barrie Bain, an analyst with Fertecon, an industry tracking organization.

 Who controls what "Rather than peak phosphorus, there should be more emphasis on future supply patterns, with Morocco controlling most of the world's reserves," Jasinski told me.

-Most phosphate mines, including those in the U.S. which own 17% of global resources, have been in decline for the past decade, hindered in part by environmental regulation.
+As a recent Bloomberg article notes, most phosphate mines, including those in the U.S. which own 17% of global resources, have been in decline for the past decade, hindered in part by environmental regulation.
 So companies must look farther afield to find supplies.

 According to the IFDC report, Morocco is sitting on about 50 billion tons of phosphate rock – a 300 to 400 year supply and possibly 80% of world reserves.
-Many of the country's mines are in Western Sahara, a disputed territory and site of human rights concerns.
+Many of the countries mines are in Western Sahara, a disputed territory and site of human rights concerns.
 China has 7% of world reserves, but when food prices ran up in 2008 it slapped a 135% export tariff on phosphate exports.

 Phosphorus, says Auburn economist Bob Taylor, is "a geo-strategic ticking time bomb."
-With so few players in the industry, Taylor worries that one key ingredient in food production may eventually fall under the control of two or three nations.
+With so few players in the industry, Taylor worries that a key ingredient in food production may eventually fall under the control of two or three nations.